Methotrexate for Dogs

 This drug should not be used in patients with significant liver and/or kidney problems.
 This drug should be avoided in pregnant or nursing bitches.
 Dogs with bone marrow problems or infections are likely not candidates for methotrexate.12

-The most common side effects are gastrointestinal in nature and include:
+The most common side effects are gastrointestinal and include:

 • vomiting